prasannajeet/kotlin-mvvm-hilt-flow-app/README.md

 - Using MVVM Pattern as per Google's recommendation
 - Android Architecture Components (LiveData, ViewModel, Navigation)
 - Kotlin features (Lambdas, Extension functions, typealias, sealed class and Coroutines)

-## API Key
-In order to use the app, you would need to create a file called "config" your project root folder and in it add your 500px API key using the string "apiKey={your API key}".
-Then go back to the project and force a gradle sync.
-The file is part of the .gitignore of the project in order to prevent any accidental commit.

 ## App Overview
  The app features a 2 screen navigation